bardia-p/argus/README.md

 ```
 ./run_experiment.sh
 ```

+For existing experiment results and data please navigate to the [data_analysis](data_analysis) folder

 ## Notes
 The name Argus is a nod to the previous major AgentSpeak projects namely, Jason and Peleus.
 The name Argus  was chosen since this environment allows BDI agents to build weapons and houses!